Shannon Ratigan - Character Actor & Musician

 on and on.
 The rest of the week was recording voiceover commercials, doing show prep. and trying to sell advertising.

-I had no idea how hard people have to work in talk radio.
+I had no idea how hard people work hosting a radio show.
 But honestly, I did love the challenge, and I do miss it.

 St. Louis, MO.
 (314) 421-9400